microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Evaluate" class="anchor"></a>:leftwards_arrow_with_hook: Evaluate Request

-Evaluates the given expression in the context of the top most stack frame.
+Evaluates the given expression in the context of the topmost stack frame.

 The expression has access to any variables and arguments that are in scope.